mapproxy/mapproxy/doc/configuration_examples.rst

 Serve multiple MapProxy instances
 =================================

 Since 0.9.1 it is possible to load multiple MapProxy instances into a single process.
 Each MapProxy can have a different global configuration and different services and caches. [#f1]_ You can use `Paste's urlmap <http://pythonpaste.org/deploy/#composite-applications>`_ to load multiple MapProxy configurations.
+If you have multiple MapProxy configurations and what to load them dynamically, then you can also use :ref:`MultiMapProxy`.

 Example ``config.ini``::